iankronquist/pail/README.md

 # Pail - Manage containers like nodes

-Pail uses `debootstrap` and `systemd` to create and manage containers as puppet nodes on Debian 8 systems.
+Pail uses `lxc` to create and manage containers as puppet nodes.

-Pail creates a base system using `debootstrap` and then starts the container and installs Puppet on the system.
+Pail creates a base system using `lxc-create` and then starts the container and installs Puppet on the system.
 It enables the systemd Puppet unit and installs the specified `puppet.conf`.
 It then sends a certificate signing request to the master.
 The resulting container will appear to the master like any other Puppet node.

-Please note that containers brought up with `systemd-nspawn` may not be suitable for fully secure container setups.
-This is a proof of concept.

 ### What pail affects

-* Pail installs `debootstrap`.
+* Pail installs `lxc` and `lxc-templates`.
-* Pail creates a directory tree at the specified location.
 * Pail spins up and bootstraps a container.

 ### Beginning with pail